 The easiest ways to send money to family and friends to Côte d'Ivoire

-Côte d’Ivoire is one of the fastest-growing economies estimates more than 80% of the population uses mobile money systems, the fifth-highest adoption rate in the world.
-It is also the predominant way high school students pay tuition fees, with some 94% using this payment form. in the world, being a leader in cocoa and coffee exports, among other industries.
-This growing market has been highly attractive to international banks and other financial services such as mobile money.
-The World Economic Forum estimates more than 80% of the population uses mobile money systems, the fifth-highest adoption rate in the world.
+Côte d’Ivoire is one of the fastest-growing economiesby the World Economic Forumestimates more than 80% of the population uses mobile money systems, the fifth-highest adoption rate in the world.
 It is also the predominant way high school students pay tuition fees, with some 94% using this payment form.
+Being a leader in cocoa and coffee exports, among other industries, this growing market has been highly attractive to international banks and other financial services such as mobile money.

 Mobile money is also a preferred solution used by the Ivorian diaspora to send money to family and friends back home.
-Such direct mobile-to-mobile paymentsprovide relatives abroad with additional options to send money to Côte d'Ivoire on one hand and allow loved ones receiving money in Côte d'Ivoire to avoid withdrawal fees on the other hand.
+Such direct mobile-to-mobile payments provide relatives abroad with additional options to send money to Côte d'Ivoire on one hand and allow loved ones to receive money in Côte d'Ivoire to avoid withdrawal fees on the other hand.